TouhouOML/TouhouOML/docs/thbwiki.md

 ### Difficulty Hard: Parser Functions Template Expansion

-In MediaWiki, in additional to ordinary templates (which are essentially HTML generators), several built-in functions are also included, which are known as [Parser Functions](https://www.mediawiki.org/wiki/Parser_functions).
+In MediaWiki, in addition to ordinary templates (which are essentially HTML generators), several built-in functions are also included, which are known as [Parser Functions](https://www.mediawiki.org/wiki/Parser_functions).
 Additional parser functions are installed as MediaWiki extensions on THBwiki, making the